 What it is: IREM® is an international community of residential and commercial real estate managers dedicated to promoting ethical business practices, maximizing the value of investment real estate and promoting superior management through education and information sharing.

-Membership details: Through training, professional development and collaboration, IREM supports its members and others in the industry through every stage of their career.
+Membership details: With training, professional development and collaboration, IREM supports its members and others in the industry through every stage of their career.
 IREM members can earn credentials – including the Certified Property Manager (CPM®) and Accredited Residential Manager (ARM®) – designed to advance their careers by demonstrating a commitment to property management best practices.
 Also, members receive complimentary or discounted prices on all IREM programs and services.

 Events: IREM hosts multiple regional, national and global education and networking events throughout the year.
 Visit the IREM events page.